ZeroKlu/vscode-workspace-launcher/README.md

 * Add Linux support
 * Clean up appearance
 * Allow sort by latest used date instead of parent folder > workspace name

 ---

+### Why is this a thing? ###

+There are people who are chronically well-organized.
+They know what they're creating before they start.
+They create a well-designed directory structure and stick with it...

+And then there's me. 😳

+I create projects any old place.
+I mean, I'm gonna throw half of them away anyhow, since they're mostly just experiments.
+Then, when I decide to keep one, I'll just move it to a more organized folder (sort of).
+I mean, I'll do that, but then, during a weekend bout of insomnia, I'll decide to completely reorganize my previously organized directories, because I'm certain I totally got them wrong the first (or second... or third...) time.
+And that's just a taste of what living in my head feels like.

+One unfortunate side effect of this is that when Visual Studio Code offers me a selection of recently opened workspaces, some of them aren't really where the software thinks they are.

+Moreover, I often want to open one that I haven't visited recently, and the recent workspaces selection doesn't help me there at all.

+In the long run, there are a lot of orphans in the VS Code files that store workspace locations, even after I've re-visited the moved ones so that the program is aware of their new locations.

+I wanted a quick and easy utility that I could use to launch VS code to any past workspace that still exists (where it claims to be), ignoring the missing and orphaned records.
+Since that isn't an available option in the software itself, I figured I'd just make one myself.

+So, here we are. 😁

+---